 Many users have less interest in an invention’s family history, but would like to know more about how a specific technology evolved over time.
 The TotalPatent One document preview provides links to patent citations going backward and forward in time.
 Backward citations, which include the prior art that was cited in the viewed patent document, allow users to view the technologies upon which an underlying invention was built.
 Forward citations, on the other hand, show the later-filed patent documents that make reference to the viewed patent document, allowing users to see how an invention contributed to later technological developments.

-The LexisNexis TotalPatent One patent search platform provides users with access to over 100,000,000 patent documents from over 100 patent authorities around the world, but finding related patent documents does not need to be difficult.
+The LexisNexis TotalPatent One patent search platform provides users with access to patent documents from authorities around the world, but finding related patent documents does not need to be difficult.
 TotalPatent One simplifies the patent search process by keeping entire families and relations close at hand.

 For more on finding related patent documents see how to Use Modern Patent Search Tools for Better Results and Identifying Relevant Patent Records in Global Patent Search Results.